salmanyaqoob/Cordova-All-HMS-Kits/README.md

 In this repository we try to combine all **HMS Cordova Kits** in one Project!

-Cordova HMS packages integrated in this project:
+Cordova HMS packages integrated in this project :

 1.  **HMS / GMS Availability Checker.**